duckietown/docs-brown/book/doc-sky/40-sensors-project/60-camera-position.md

 **Exercises**

-1. Open `student_analyze_phase.py` and print the `data` argument in the method `write`
+1. Open `student_analyze_phase.py` and print the `data` argument in the method `write`.
-1. Navigate to \`4 and run `rosrun project-sensors-yourGithubName student_vision_flow_and_phase.py`.
-Verify that the images are being passed in by checking that values are printing out from where you told it to print `data`
+2. Navigate to \`4 and run `rosrun project-sensors-yourGithubName student_vision_flow_and_phase.py`.
+Verify that the images are being passed in by checking that values are printing out from where you told it to print `data`.

 ## Analyze and Publish the Sensor Data
 To estimate our position we will make use of OpenCV’s [<i>estimateRigidTransform</i>](https://docs.opencv.org/3.0-beta/modules/video/doc/motion_analysis_and_object_tracking.html#estimaterigidtransform) function.
 This will return an affine transformation between two images if the two images have enough in common to be matched, otherwise, it will return None.